 - The room’s size.
 The number of lights that you’ll need will increase with the room’s size.
 This means that there will be more lights that will overlap.
 It also means that there will be a higher light level.
 A bigger room provides fewer opportunities for light to be absorbed by the walls.

 - The room’s proportions.
 Unusual corners and narrow aisles will have a significant impact on CU.

 This is the last thing you’ll need to know in order to plan for non-uniform lighting distribution, and perhaps the most important.

-From the second a light fixture is turned on, it will begin to lose lumens.
+A light fixture will begin to lose lumens from the second it’s turned on.
 This happens with all bulb types at all rates, with LEDs having the longest consistent lumen lifespan.

-Because of this, you’ll need to aim for a primary illumination level that’s higher than the minimum specified level.
+Because of this, you’ll need to target a primary illumination level that’s above the minimum specified level.

-The light loss factor (LLF) is the cause for this reduction in quality.
+The light loss factor (LLF) is the cause of this reduction in quality.

-The light loss factor is the proportion of the lowest illuminance level before any restorative action is taken, like replacing the lamps, to the primary light level.
+The light loss factor is the proportion of the lowest light level before any corrective action is carried out, like replacing the lamps, to the primary light level.

-LLF is the end result of all factors that have a role in the loss of light.
-These factors are categorized into two groups: unrecoverable and recoverable.
+LLF is the end result of all aspects that have a role in the loss of light.
+These aspects are divided into two classes: recoverable and unrecoverable.